moeabdeen/fwd-analyze-ab-test-results/README.md

 Investigate the TMDB movie dataset

 ### Description
-In this project, I project assures that I have mastered the subjects covered in the statistics lessons.
+This project assures that I have mastered the subjects covered in the statistics lessons.

 This is one of three projects where you have to apply what you have learned about statistics, SQL, python, git & github after being prepared by a lot of practice questions and quizes.